Passion | Persistence | Perseverance | Partners

-The Foundation for Girls is an organization built to provide at-risk youth with the tools our parents gave us: unending support, opportunities to learn, and nurturing of our innate talents.
-Through our diverse programming, we help these youth realize their real potential, find their passion, and become strong, confident, and self-reliant."
+Foundation For Girls is an organization built to provide at-risk girls and youth with the tools our parents gave us: unending support, opportunities to learn, and nurturing of our innate talents.
+Through our diverse programming, we help these girls and youth realize their real potential, find their passion, and become strong, confident, and self-reliant.

 As we continue our learning and leadership journey, this will be our parallel path.